 The difference for your life is: What do you do with this?
 What is the Quality of Life that you want to have?
 Who is on Team You?
 At Franklin Family Chiropractic, we work with the three causes of stress and pain in the body: Physical, Mental, Emotional.
 Is the cause of all your stress and pain still there?
 It is about getting the spine in line and also being your health coach and to live a better quality of life.

 The most appropriate treatment for your carpal tunnel syndrome largely depends on the underlying cause.
 As with most conditions, it is advised that patients begin with a non-invasive and more affordable treatment.
 While prescription medications, decompression surgeries, and forms of physical therapy may provide short-term relief, the symptoms often reappear without the correction of the nerve interference in the spine.
 Your chiropractor at Franklin Family Chiropractic will perform an evaluation of your condition and formulate an individualized treatment plan that best suits you.
 Following spinal corrections, many patients experience substantial improvements of their symptoms.
 If symptoms persist, adjustments to the bones of the wrist and therapies to the surrounding tissues is often considered.

-At Franklin Family Chiropractic in Franklin, TN we understand that making decisions about how to treat carpal tunnel syndrome can be difficult.
+At Franklin Family Chiropractic in Brentwood, TN we understand that making decisions about how to treat carpal tunnel syndrome can be difficult.
 If you would like more information about carpal tunnel or to schedule a consultation, contact our clinic today.

 7:00am - 12:00pm